THE DHARMA FLOWER SUTRA SEEN THROUGH

 or people who study the Pali Canon,

-monks who have broken the monastic rules
+monks who have broken the monastic rules,

 or even those who claim to have attained

-the highest fruition of the individual vehicles
+the highest fruition

 or monks or nuns who like to fool around

-and are attached to the five desires
+and are attached to the five desires [wealth, sex, eating and drinking, fame, and sleep],

 who try to keep up the appearance

-that they are seeking extinction in nirvana.
+that they are seeking

-Nor should they approach
+Nor should they approach either male

-either male or female lay practitioners.
+or female lay practitioners.

 If such people with good intentions

-go to where the bodhisattvas are
+go to where the bodhisattvas are,

-in order to listen to
+in order to listen to the teaching

-the teaching of the path to Buddhahood
+of the path to Buddhahood,

-then the bodhisattvas with no fear in their hearts
+with no fear in their hearts

-should without deluding them with false hopes
+should without deluding them

 teach the Dharma to such people.